 Unlike press releases, where words like “I,” “you,” and “they” are strongly discouraged, you can feel free to get personal with your email copy.
 This furthers your mission of creating content that’s written by real people for real people, making your copy seem more like a message between friends than just another piece of marketing material.

 6. Keep it Short and Simple

 There’s a place for long and elaborate descriptions — and your emails aren’t it.
-Effective email copy is short, punchy, to the point, and should clearly let your subscribers deduce what the email is about and what further action you want readers to take.
+Effective email copy is short, punchy, and to the point and should clearly let your subscribers deduce what the email is about and what further action you want readers to take.
 If you bog down your copy in elaborate language and drawn-out verbiage, you’ll end up losing your readers’ interest or confuse them so that they’re not exactly sure what they’re looking at or why it matters.

 7. Highlight Your Call-to-Action

-Place a priority on creating email copy that’s driven to delight and engage.
-If you can keep your leads’ interest, you’ve already overcome one of the major hurdles to moving them through the customer journey.
+Place a priority on creating email copy driven to delight and engage.
+If you can keep your leads’ interest, you’ve already overcome one of the significant hurdles to moving them through the customer journey.
 And as always, have at least one extra set of eyes review your copy before hitting “send” so that you can be sure it comes off correctly.

 Are you ready for a smarter way to engage with your customers?

 Benchmark helps you do email marketing the practical way.
 Create an ongoing relationship with your subscribers that leads to increased sales and happier customers.